Whatsapp Icon

 • Omega-3 Fatty Acids: Found in fish oil supplements, omega-3 fatty acids can help reduce inflammation and are studied for their potential to inhibit cancer cell growth.

-• Iron: Iron supplements may be necessary for patients experiencing anemia resulting from the cancer itself or the treatment.
+• Iron: Iron supplements may be necessary for patients experiencing anaemia resulting from cancer itself or the treatment.
 Adequate iron levels are crucial for energy and overall health.

 • Antioxidants (Vitamins C and E): These are important for supporting the immune system and protecting cells from damage.
 However, dosage and timing should be discussed with a healthcare provider, as high levels can interfere with chemotherapy.